Why the global Transfer Agency (TA) model makes sense

 The Markets in Financial Instruments Directive II (MiFID II) has also had an impact on TAs.
 MiFID II is designed to bring about greater transparency in the funds’ market by, amongst other things, requiring the industry to provide investors with more detailed information about the fees they are paying and the products they buy.
 The product governance provisions insist asset managers and distributors gather information on end investors to check that the funds being sold to clients are suitable.
 As TAs possess a lot of this client data, they will have a pivotal part to play in ensuring that appropriate information is shared with distributors and managers.

 A Global TA Model

-However, leading providers should not only be thinking about today’s challenges, but should also try to anticipate what the future will hold as well.
-Technology is not only a key enabler in providing a cost efficient solution to the ever changing challenges, but it actively shapes the future as well.
-The TA of today will likely be very different from the TA of tomorrow …
+COVID-19 has disrupted the financial services industry significantly and demonstrated the need for robust but flexible operating models.
+Technology is not only a key enabler in providing a cost efficient solution to the ever changing challenges, but it actively shapes the future in a post-COVID-19 world as well.
+The TA of today will likely be very different from the TA of tomorrow...

 About HSBC Securities Services’ Transfer Agency service

 HSBC is developing a core Transfer Agency offering that streamlines each operational process (KYC, client on-boarding, investor servicing, transaction processing, reporting, fee calculation,...) to be global by nature, i.e. relatively independent of the specifics of any given fund domicile.
 We are constantly scanning the market to identify potential opportunities and initiatives that we feel will enrich our global solutions and client service proposition.
 If – or indeed when - DLT or KYC initiatives become more widely accepted and proven, then we will look to integrate them into our core product offering.

 Steven Caluwaerts, Director GDTA Product, HSBC Securities Services